April 18 - 24, 2020

 Beautiful cherry blossoms welcome you to Washington, D.C. as you look ahead to your week in Amish country.
 Tonight’s Welcome Meeting introduces your friendly Tour Manager and traveling companions who’ll share this memorable journey with you.

-After a Washington, D.C. city tour, we visit Jinny Beyer Studio to savor all of Jinny’s 150-fabric Palette Collection, plus the largest selection anywhere of her signature border prints.
-Then we travel on to Lancaster, the heart of Amish country.
+Experience the premier collection of early American quilts that celebrate quilting and the role women have played in America’s history on a morning visit to the DAR Museum.
+Departing D.C., we visit Jinny Beyer Studio to savor all of Jinny’s 150-fabric Palette Collection, plus the largest selection anywhere of her signature border prints.
+Then we travel on to Lancaster, the heart of Pennsylvania Amish country.
 B

 We ride today through beautiful Brandywine Valley to Winterthur Museum, a 196-room estate furnished with the world’s greatest collection of antique furniture, textiles and art.
 Our private tour of nearby Longwood Gardens, 350+ acres of opulent landscaped gardens and sculptured topiaries, includes greenhouses with over 11,000 plant varieties in spectacular settings.
-This evening, we dine at The Cameron Estate, a historic grand mansion fitting for our Farewell Dinner.
+This evening celebrate new friendships and great memories at our delicious Farewell Dinner.
 B, D

 In Philadelphia, birthplace of America, we explore historic landmarks: the Betsy Ross house, Liberty Bell and Independence Hall.
 Before saying goodbye at the Philadelphia Airport, we’ll stop at historic Reading Terminal Market, with its tantalizing baked goods, confections, and even cookbooks so you can duplicate those Amish treats at home.
 B